Quantco/spox/README.md

 ## Why use Spox?

-Converting a trained model into ONNX entails replicating its inference logic with ONNX operators.
+A common application of ONNX is converting models from various frameworks.
+This requires replicating its runtime behaviour with ONNX operators.
-In the past that constituted a major undertaking.
+In the past this has been a major challenge.
-Based on those experiences we designed Spox from the ground up to make the process of writing converters (and ONNX models in general) as easy as possible.
+Based on our experience, we designed Spox from the ground up to make the process of writing converters (and ONNX models in general) as easy as possible.

+Spox's features include:

+- Eager operator validation and type inference
+- Errors with Python tracebacks to offending operators
+- First-class support for subgraphs (control flow)
+- A lean and predictable API

 ## Installation

-With pip:
+Spox releases are available on PyPI:

 ```bash
 pip install spox
 ```

-Spox is also available on conda-forge and can be installed as expected:
+There is also a package available on conda-forge:

 ```bash
 conda install spox